 BE YOUR SELF (redux)

 National Tour 2017

-A distilled version of the original Be Your Self, Be Your Self Redux fuses Stewart’s audacious choreography with spoken word to create an exciting dance work that leaves audiences questioning the underpinnings of who they are.
+A distilled version of the original Be Your Self, created for regional theatres, Be Your Self Redux fuses Stewart’s audacious choreography with spoken word to create an exciting dance work that leaves audiences questioning the underpinnings of who they are.

 Townsville Civic Theatre – Townsville (QLD) / Tuesday 15 August / for more info and to book – click here